-A: It depends on which finishings are being installed.
+A: It depends on which finishing are being installed.
 If a drywall contractor is working in the building they will be producing an exceptional amount of dust that could be drawn into the duct system.
 Overall, construction sites have lots of airborne dust and debris.
 If you turn on your commercial HVAC system while contractors who make lots of dust are still working you will have problems that can be costly.
 Use a temporary heating and cooling option while construction is taking place.

 Q: I’ve just bought a building and the HVAC system is noisy.
 What’s the problem?

 A: If the commercial HVAC system in your building hasn’t been properly installed there can be a number of reasons for the noise.
 Most glaringly building ductwork is one of the most common places where noise originates from.
 Ductwork has the ability to function like large speaker tubes that allow noise to travel throughout the building.
 Airflow doesn’t have an impact on the sound so shutting your system off might not have any affect.
 Holes in your ductwork might also be the reason for the noise.
-The easiest way to find the source of the problem is to contact a reputable and professional commercial HVAC technician from Novel Care.
+The easiest way to find the source of the problem is to contact a reputable and professional commercial HVAC technician from Commercial HVAC.
 With over 30 years of experience in the commercial HVAC industry they’ll easily find the source of the noise in your building’s HVAC system.

 Q: I’m worried about mold in my building.
 How can it be avoided?